 Now in its fourth generation, the Amazon Echo Dot has a whole new visual identity.
 While the three models before it had a puck-like shape, the popular Alexa speaker is shaped like an orb this time around.
 It echoes the design language of the larger Echo speaker and stands out tall as a unique alternative to some of the best smart speakers on the market.

 But should you upgrade to the Echo Dot 4th gen or look at some of the other great Alexa-powered speakers?
 We find out in the Android Authority new Echo Dot review.

 Update, September 2022: This review has been updated to reflect changes in the market since the Echo Dot (4th gen)’s original release.

 The Amazon Echo Dot 4th gen is a spruced-up take on the ubiquitous Echo Dot.
 It’s an affordable entry into the world of voice assistants and automation.

 The speaker is powered by Amazon’s Alexa voice assistant.
-It can answer pretty much any query that you might throw at it, and more, thanks to the thousands of skills that can be enabled using the app.
+Thanks to the thousands of skills that can be enabled using the app, it can answer any query you might throw at it and more.

 The Amazon Echo Dot is just as smart as larger Amazon speakers, except for Zigbee support.